← Back to Blog

 • Options table with shared spine.

-• Implementation: owners, milestones, and adoption risks with mitigations so
+• Implementation: owners, milestones, and adoption risks with mitigations so shelfware risk is handled.

-• Money: assumptions, ranges, and the note that
+• Money: assumptions, ranges, and the note that DIY is the price ceiling.

 Make each artifact short and portable.
 These pages should paste cleanly into the org's internal documents and slides.